Blog

 Hand searching on smartphone

-With member recruitment sites, you can narrow down by genre, activity area, and instrument
+With member recruitment sites, you can filter by genre, activity area, and instrument

 1. Use Member Recruitment Sites

-First, I recommend trying the Membo member recruitment page.
-You can search for musicians active in Fukuoka by filtering by genre, area, and instrument.
-With support for 8 languages, you can also connect with foreign musicians residing in Fukuoka.
+First, I'd recommend trying Membo's member recruitment page.
+You can filter by genre, area, and instrument to find musicians active in Fukuoka.
+With support for 8 languages, you can also connect with foreign musicians living in Fukuoka.

-For a detailed comparison of member recruitment sites, see 5 Common Traits of People Who Can't Find Band Members and How to Solve It.
+For a detailed comparison of member recruitment sites, see 5 Common Traits of People Who Can't Find Band Members and Solutions.

 Fukuoka's live houses are concentrated in the Tenjin and Maizuru areas.
 Rather than just watching the bands perform, the most natural way to meet people is to talk with members from other bands on the same bill.
-Since the mentai rock era, Fukuoka musicians have been finding members through connections made at back-to-back performances.
+Since the days of mentai rock, Fukuoka musicians have been finding members through bill-mate connections.

 Fukuoka has several jazz and blues-oriented session bars.
-If you drop by jam sessions open to sit-in performers, you'll meet musicians across genres.
+By attending jam sessions where you can participate as a drop-in, you'll meet musicians across genres.
 Venues like Gate's 7 and Cavern Beat regularly host session nights.

 4. Check Practice Studio Bulletin Boards

-Studios in the Tenjin area often have bulletin boards with member recruitment notices.
-Refer to How to Choose a Practice Studio as well.
+Many practice studios in the Tenjin area have member recruitment notices posted.
+See How to Choose a Practice Studio for more information.

 5. Participate in Live Circuit Events

 Fukuoka regularly hosts live circuit events like "TENJIN ONTAQ."
-These events let you visit multiple live houses in the Tenjin area in one night, giving you a chance to meet many bands at once.
+These events allow you to visit multiple live houses in the Tenjin area in one night, giving you the chance to meet many bands at once.

 Tenjin and Maizuru Areas